core-wg/oscore/draft-ietf-core-object-security.md

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}.

-An Observe option in the CoAP request may be ignored by a server.
-In these cases, the server processes the request as a non-Observe request and produce a non-Observe response.
-If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
-If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

 ##### Partial IV Processing

 It the server accepts an Observe registration, a Partial IV must be included in all notifications (both successful and error).
 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration (see {{replay-protection}}).
 The Notification Number is initialized to the Partial IV of the first successfully received notification response to the registration request.
 In contrast to {{RFC7641}}, the received Partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.
 Further details of replay protection of notifications are specified in {{replay-protection}}.
 The client MAY ignore the Observe option value.